0xlucyy/hawk/TICKETS.md

     - https://github.com/adraffy/ens-normalize.js
 - backend: update all domains in database. - solved with script `refresh_domains`.
 - both: resolve addresses to their ENS domains
+- backend : fix backend logger, make info actually useful
+- backend : Use ENS name on owners if domain is set for an address
+- both : ability to add domains to watch from frontend. in a file, or single lined entry.
+- both : bulk search text input and post bulk search display
+  - reverse records for addresses
+  - mini view
+  - heart button toggled